 - 2 2 eggeggs

 - ground black pepper

 - Finely chop the onion, beets and parsley.

 - Shred the parmesan and horseradish.

-- Rinse the salad and place them on the plate.
+- Rinse the lettuce leaves and place them on the serving plates.

 - Finely chop or grind the beef (your local butcher can also provide this service for you).
 Divide into equal parts, one per serving.
 Shape into patties with an indentation in the center.

 - Separate the eggs, set aside each yolk in one half of an egg shell.
 The egg white will not be used for this recipe but save it in the fridge in an air-tight container for other recipes or omelets.

 - Serve each patty on a plate.
 Spread the onion, beets, capers, parmesan, and small dollops of Dijon mustard around the patty.
 Sprinkle horseradish and parsley on top.

 - Finally position the egg yolk in the center of each patty.
 Serve with salt and pepper to taste.